kongondo/MenuBuilder/README.md

 8. **menu-builder-include-children**
 This permission allows non-superusers to set and use the include children feature.

+9. **menu-builder-disable-items**
+This permission allows non-superusers to set and use the disable menu items feature.

 ## Uninstall

 Uninstall like any other ProcessWire module.
 Note that **All your menus will be deleted on uninstall!**.
 The associated fields and template above will also be deleted.